ptbchau/web102_prework/README.md

 ## Notes

 I encountered several challenges when implementing the search add-on feature:
-- Handling edge cases where search input in quotation marks vs. multiple keywords
+- Handling edge cases where search input in quotation marks vs. multiple keywords.
-- Handling edge cases where multiple keywords appear in one game
+- Handling edge cases where multiple keywords appear in one game.
 - Handling uppercase and lowercase when highlighting the keywords in the results.
 - Fix bugs when original GAMES_JSON was modified after highlighting the keywords in the results.
 Solution: using deep copy.